CoolestAIKids/8puzzle/README.md

 We also used the slides on A-star search and the textbook.

+We had a lot of questions about implementing Nilsson Sequence Score, so we spoke to the professor about that.
+He told us that we skip the blank tile when going clockwise and count the centre tile of the goal node.
+We account for this by stating that the successor of the centre tile is itself.

 ## Running the Project
 It is recommended that you use a computer running Linux or macOS to run this code.
 Also ensure that the computer has a clean copy of `Python >3.8` installed.
 This project has been tested with all releases of Python till the latest one, `Python 3.10`.